py-why/pywhy-graphs/README.md

 Pywhy-Graphs is always looking for new contributors to help make the package better, whether it is algorithms, documentation, examples of graph usage, and more!
 Contributing to Pywhy-Graphs will be rewarding because you will contribute to a much needed package for causal inference.

 See our [contributing guide](https://github.com/py-why/pywhy-graphs/CONTRIBUTING.md) for more details.

+# Citing

+Please refer to the Github Citation to cite the repository.